Speak to one of our Camping & Outdoor experts. Call us on 02 888 10 333 or chat with us Mon - Fri 9 am to 5:30 pm AEDT.

 These are very portable and solar blankets usually have an integrated bag and handle, for convenience.
 Keep in mind though that they may not have the capacity to power bigger electronic devices for longer periods of time.

-On the other hand, if you enjoy bringing the comforts of home with you and do not mind setting up a solar panel system while you are at camp, the fixed or folding solar panels are better choices.
+On the other hand, if you enjoy bringing the comforts of home with you and do not mind setting up a solar panel system while you are at camp, fixed or folding solar panels are better choices.
 These have higher wattage and can be used to power electric devices for a longer time.

 Conclusion